• Pain after placing an implant is normal. It may last for about 3 days and is similar to the sensations after tooth extraction.

 Is getting dental implants painful?

-Dental implant procedure pain is commonly compared to a tooth extraction.
+Pain from a dental implant procedure is often compared to that of a tooth extraction.
 You can bear it.

-But what is worth noting, implants can hurt not only on the day of the surgery.
-You may feel discomfort much earlier, during preliminary stages.
-Patients even claim those can be more uncomfortable than the implant placement itself.
+However, it is worth noting that implants can hurt not only on the day of surgery.
+You may feel discomfort much earlier, during the preliminary stages.
+Patients even claim that those can be more uncomfortable than the implant placement itself.

 Preliminary procedures

 There are cases when patients need to prepare for surgery.
-This could have different causes, whether there is bone to be augmented, sinuses to be lifted, or teeth to be removed.
+This could have different causes, such as a bone to be augmented, sinuses to be lifted, or teeth to be removed.
 You might not need any of these.
-It is at the discretion of your dentist to decide.
+It is your dentist's discretion.

-Bone grafting is usually done under a local injection.
+Bone grafting is usually performed under local anesthesia.
 This procedure increases the volume of the jawbone.
-You might receive a painkiller and anti-inflammatory medicine prescription after you leave the office.
+You might receive a prescription for a painkiller and an anti-inflammatory medicine after you leave the office.

-Some teeth might have to be extracted prior to implantation.
-This can be due to the fact that they are so damaged, they need to be replaced.
+Some teeth may need to be extracted before implantation.
+This may be because they are so damaged that they need to be replaced.
 The most common reason, though, is when the patient is having a full arch replaced.
 In that case, the remaining dentition is pulled.

 Placement surgery

 The surgery itself is minimal in discomfort, as you will be under anesthesia.
-You may start to feel some pain 2-4 hours after you leave the office while it wears off.
-Since there is such careful planning involved, nerves in the bone are almost always undisturbed.
+You may start to feel some pain 2-4 hours after leaving the office, and it will wear off.
+Because of the careful planning involved, nerves in the bone are almost always undisturbed.
 There might be some pain in the gums instead.

 You are likely to wear a healing cap for 2 weeks.
-That might cause minor irritation to your gums but should not be very painful.
+That might cause minor irritation to your gums, but it should not be excruciating.

 Loading of restoration